thekoc/devonthink-search-launchbar/README.md

 Note that if you are already in "navigation mode", just press enter and you can navigate that group, press `⌥ + Enter` to open that group in DEVONthink.

+### Excluded tag
+If you tag a file/group `exclude-from-launchbar`, it will not be shown in the result.

 ## More details
 ### Frequency score
 Except for the search score given by DEVONthink, the tool will adjust that score based on the frequency you open items.